davidgohel/flextable/cran-comments.md

 ## Reverse dependencies

-There were no ERROR, WARNING or NOTE related to flextable.
+There were no error or warning related to flextable.